|Nutrition Facts (per serving)|

 This basic French omelet recipe is the easy version of a cafe classic and by using a few simple tricks, you can master the technique of making a versatile omelet then customize it with your favorite filling for either breakfast, lunch, or dinner.

 The classic French filling is a traditional cheese and herb filling, or you can get creative with chopped ham and roasted vegetables, and any number of other combinations for a wholesome meal.

-A perfect omelette must not be overcooked; the egg should be barely set so the omelette wobbles slightly when shaken.
+A perfect omelet must not be overcooked; the egg should be barely set so the omelet wobbles slightly when shaken.
 However, it should not be so undercooked that it is slimy.
-It is this need to have the omelette just so which strikes fear into the most competent of cooks.
+It is this need to have the omelet just so which strikes fear into the most competent of cooks.

 - 2 tablespoons olive oil (light)

 - 1 tablespoon butter (cold, finely chopped and then frozen)

 - 3 large eggs (fresh free-range)

 - Dash of black pepper (freshly ground)